List of recurring The Simpsons characters: Rabbi Hyman Krustofsky

-Hyman Krustofsky (voiced by Jackie Mason, understudied by Dan Castellaneta) is a rabbi and the father of Krusty the Clown.
+Hyman Krustofsky (voiced by Jackie Mason, understudied by Dan Castellaneta) was a rabbi and the father of Krusty the Clown.
 Rabbi Krustofsky first appeared in the third season episode "Like Father, Like Clown".

 In "Like Father, Like Clown", Rabbi Krustofsky had been estranged from his son for 25 years, having kicked Krusty out when the young man chose to become a clown rather than follow the family tradition of becoming a rabbi.
 Years later, after much exchanging of Talmud passages with Bart, a quote Bart provides from Sammy Davis Jr. admiring the Jews finally convinced Rabbi Krustofsky to accept his son for his career in entertainment.
 He and Krusty reunited on air during Krusty's show.
 The episode "Like Father Like Clown" is a parody of the film The Jazz Singer.
 The parody was writer Jay Kogen's idea.
 He thought it would be a funny parallel—and a chance to do a lot of easy jokes—if it were a clown instead of a singer who gets rejected by his father.
 The character's casting was fitting in that the real-life Mason, like Krusty, also came from a family of rabbis but instead became a comedian.

 Rabbi Krustofsky later conducted Krusty's Bar Mitzvah in "Today I Am a Clown", admitting that he had not previously, out of fear that the young Krusty would just make fun of the whole thing.
 In "Clown in the Dumps", Krusty comes to him for advice, and he dies when telling Krusty that his jokes were "Eh".

 Jackie Mason won a Primetime Emmy Award for Outstanding Voice-Over Performance for his performance as Krustofsky in "Like Father, Like Clown" in 1992.
 The Phoenix named Mason one of the show's 20 best guest stars.

-Rachel Jordan

-Rachel Jordan (voiced by Shawn Colvin) is the lead singer of Kovenant, a fictional Christian rock band.
-She is first seen in "Alone Again, Natura-Diddily", when she befriends the widower Ned Flanders.
-She appears towards the end of the episode singing the song "He's the Man" while the organist at the church was on a much needed vacation.
-The song was featured on The Simpsons: Testify.
-She returns in "I'm Goin' to Praiseland".
-She stays at the Flanders' house with Ned, and leaves horrified after Ned attempted to mold her in the image of his deceased wife Maude.
-At the end of the episode, she returns and has a date with Ned, wearing a wig to cover up the Maude haircut and helping him move on from Maude's death.
-She has not made an appearance since.